CS7820/Project/deliverables/Final Paper.md

 We would also like to identify a maximal threshold, perhaps in a percentile, of number of facts to perturb in discovering effectiveness of AA in KGE.
 <!-- (Verify if Declan does this -- if yes, toy v real data, if no, new research) -->

+## Results
+To demonstrate whether bias is introduced into the Cook County dataset after the poisoning attack the new dataset must be compared to the initial dataset.
+For each judge, the probability of each charge and the sentences assigned must be calculated.
+These calculations should be repeated for the modified dataset to allow the differences in the probabilities to be determined.
+Histograms with the proper groupings for judge, charge, and sentence can be created to visually show the difference or bias added to the dataset.

 ## Proposed Evaluation
 While KGE metrics analyzes the plausibility of inferred facts and the presence of existing facts, the validation of incorrectly inferred facts can be validated with unseen valid KG facts. <!-- (This probably needs group-discussed) -->